 deque

 When we need frequently insert or delete elements at the head of a sequential structure, deque might be the data structure we should employ.
-Deque (pronounced “deck”) is the Double-Ended Queue.
+Deque (pronounced “deck”) is the Double-Ended Queue, which is implemented doubly-linked blocks.
 It is specially designed and optimized for both end operations.

 • mutable